 Residents Maintain Autonomy

-In Concord Nursing and Rehabilitation Center, 14.66% Percentage of Patients
+In Concord Nursing and Rehabilitation Center, 14.88% of Patients

 Ability to Keep Residents Mobile

-In Concord Nursing and Rehabilitation Center, 18.82% Percentage of Residents
+In Concord Nursing and Rehabilitation Center, 12.44% of Residents

-This indicates the number of times residents are hospitalized per 1,000 days of care.
-There is usually a correlation between staying out of the hospital and the quality of care.
+This is the number of hospitalizations per 1,000 days of patient care.
+There is a correlation between avoiding hospitalizations and the quality of care.

 Short-term Care: Rehospitalizations

-In Concord Nursing and Rehabilitation Center, 18.82 Percentage of Residents Rehospitalized
+In Concord Nursing and Rehabilitation Center, 12.44% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Concord Nursing and Rehabilitation Center, 8.77 Percentage of Patients
+In Concord Nursing and Rehabilitation Center, 3.68% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Concord Nursing and Rehabilitation Center, 74.71% Percentage of Resident
+In Concord Nursing and Rehabilitation Center, 71.91% of Resident

-This is a measure of the percent of short-term residents that saw functional improvements.
+This datapoint measures the percentage of short-term stay residents that experienced functional improvements.

 Scores for Brooklyn, NY